 At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each resident.
 Time spent in the hospital by residents on at-home call must count toward the 80 hour maximum weekly limit, but each episode of this type of care will not initiate a new "off-duty period."
 The frequency of at-home call is not subject to the every third night limitation on calls, but it must satisfy the requirement for one-day (24 hours) per week free of duty.
-Each program shall maintain records of direct patient care by residents/fellows on beeper call and adjust call schedules if direct patient care during beeper call regularly causes residents/fellows to exceed the 80-hour work week.
+Each program shall maintain records of direct patient care by residents/fellows on beeper call, and clinical work done from home, and adjust call schedules if patient care during beeper call regularly causes residents/fellows to exceed the 80-hour work week.